imgix/react-imgix/README.md

 </div>
 ```

-You cans nest `ImgixProvider` components to ensure that different consumers have different props.
+You can nest `ImgixProvider` components to ensure that different consumers have different props.

-For example to give `Imgix` components different props from `Picture` components, you can next an `ImgixProvider` inside of another one.
+For example to give `Imgix` components different props from `Picture` components, you can nest an `ImgixProvider` inside of another one.

 The nested Provider will change the Context for the `Picture` component, essentially removing their access to the shared props provided by the root `ImgixProvider`.